Ahab in the Bible

 Verse ConceptsList Of Kings Of Israel

-He walked in the way of the house of Ahab and did evil in the eyes of Yahweh, as the house of Ahab; for he [was] the son-in-law of the house of Ahab.
+And he walked in the way of the house of Ahab, and did evil in the sight of Jehovah, like the house of Ahab; for he was the son-in-law of the house of Ahab.

 Verse ConceptsSons In LawThe Kingdom Of Others